cassidyjames/cassidyjames.github.io/_posts/2023-07-31-stars-thumbs-app-ratings-reviews-odrs.md

 ---
 title: Stars & Thumbs
-description: My thoughts on app ratings and reviews
+description: Thoughts on app ratings and reviews
 updated: 2023-07-31
+image: /images/blog/stars-thumbs-app-ratings-reviews-odrs/card.png

+redirect_from: /stars-and-thumbs
 ---

 I've been building open app ecosystems for over a decade now, and something that frequently comes up is how to best handle ratings (quantitative feedback) and reviews (qualitative feedback) of apps.
 User feedback can serve useful purposes: a powerful signal for ranking, a way to provide feedback to a developer, a way to demonstrate "social proof" (like testimonials or positive social media posts on a website), and a heads-up to other users for positive or negative experiences.
 But the widely-used five-star and review system has its problems.

-## What's wrong with five-star ratings
+## What's wrong with five-star ratings?

 The meaning of the five-star rating system changes depending on culture, and even at its best, is a skewed system.
 If you've ever ridden in a ride-share like Lyft, Uber, or Bolt, you're expected to give a five-star review unless something went wrong—and at least as of 2017, [drivers with an average rating of less than 4.6 stars can lose their job](https://www.buzzfeednews.com/article/carolineodonovan/the-fault-in-five-stars).
 This is a circular problem: as more people are pressured to give drivers in general five stars, the average rating raises, which in turn raises the threshold at which ride-sharing companies will fire the drivers.